-Def .
-Land use Score
+I and use Land use Score

 Ref.
 Criteria applicable (++) (+) 0 (-) ()

-1.9 Housing and Employment (B class uses) poor air quality. area which has been identified as being at risk of poor air quality, but it is likely that Site lies within an area which has been identified as being at risk of poor air quality, and it is unlikely that the risk could be mitigated.
+1.9 Impact of Air Quality Housing, Traveller and Employment (B class uses) Site lies outside of areas identified as being at risk of poor air quality.
+Site lies within an area which has been identified as being at risk of poor air quality, but it is likely that the risk could be mitigated or reduced.
+Site lies within an area which has been identified as being at risk of poor air quality, and it is unlikely that the risk could be mitigated.

-Def Onitonia Land use Score Ref.
-Criteria applicable (++) (+) 0 (-) () Employment (B class uses) Green Belt, but the level of harm caused by release of the land for development Green Belt, where the level of harm caused by release of the land for development Site is within Green Belt, where the level of harm caused by release of the land for development would be high or very high.
-Distance to the nearest rail/tube station Housing and Employment (B class uses) Site is less than 1000m from the nearest rail or tube station 1000m and 4000m from the Site is more than 4000m from the nearest rail or tube station
+I and use Land use Score

+Ref.
+Criteria applicable (++) (+) 0 (-) ()

+2.1 Level of harm to Green Belt Housing, Traveller and Employment (B class uses) Site provides opportunities to assist in the active use of Green Belt without any loss.
+Site is not located in the Green Belt.
+Site is within Green Belt, but the level of harm caused by release of the land for development would be none .
+Site is within Green Belt, where the level of harm caused by release of the land for development would be very low, low or medium.
+Site is within Green Belt, where the level of harm caused by release of the land for development would be high or very high.

-&lt;sup>10 Paragraph 80 of the NPPF sets out the five purposes of Green Belt.
+Paragraph 80 of the NPPF sets out the five purposes of Green Belt.
 In undertaking its Stage 2 Green Belt Review the Council has considered the extent to which these criteria apply to the District and the areas designated as Green Belt.
 For the Stage 2 Green Belt Assessment a decision was made that individual Green Belt parcels should not be assessed against purpose 5 (to assist in urban regeneration) as it was not possible to distinguish the extent to which individual Green Belt parcels deliver against this purpose and therefore could not be applied in the context of the District which is predominantly rural in character and with limited derelict or other urban land in need of recycling.
 The Council has also considered how to treat purpose 3 in its Stage 2 Green Belt Assessment, which relates to safeguarding the countryside from encroachment.
 Given the rural nature of the District the majority of the District's Green Belt performs strongly against this purpose.
 Therefore, the Council has undertaken some sensitivity testing in its Stage 2 Green Belt Review to look at how Green Belt performs if purpose 3 is removed from the assessment (and therefore parcels are assessed against purposes 1, 2 and 4).
 The results of this assessment provide a more nuanced picture of how Green Belt performs across the District.
 As acknowledged in preceding sections of the SSM, if the Council is to meet its objectively assessed housing and employment needs the case for Green Belt release will need to be considered.
-It is the Council's view that using the Green Belt across the District and those locations where Green Belt release may be more appropriate.
+It is the Council's view that using the Green Belt assessment which considers the 3 purposes (rather than 4) will provide the Council will a better tool and evidence base upon which to make decisions about the performance of Green Belt across the District and those locations where Green Belt release may be more appropriate.
 It is on this basis that the Council proposes to use the results of the sensitivity testing for site selection.
 Further justification for adopting this approach is contained in the Stage 2 Green Belt Assessment.
-In harm due to the loss of land from the Green Belt.
-This phrasing reflects that based on the draft Stage 2 Green Belt Assessment that some parcels of the District's exist